Middlebury on the Hill

 Obama's Obstacles - How Will They Affect His Legacy?

-Professor Jason Scorse from the Monterey Institute of International Studies discussed Obama's environmental accomplishments to date, along with the institutional reforms needed for the future.
+Professor Jason Scorse from the Middlebury Institute of International Studies, at Monterey discussed Obama's environmental accomplishments to date, along with the institutional reforms needed for the future.
 Dr. Scorse is the Chair of the International Environmental Policy (IEP) program and the Director of the Center for the Blue Economy.

 Middlebury School of the Environment